Fractal dimension versus process complexity: Relations between fractal dimensions and other notions of complexity: An incomplete survey of the literature

 \subsection{Acknowledgements}

-The first author wishes to thank Jos\'e Mar\'{\i}a Amig\'o Garc\'{\i}a for his kind support and an invited research stay at the University of Miguel Hernandez in Elche.
-Moreover, the first author received support from the Generalitat de Catalunya under grant number 2009SGR-1433 and from the Spanish Ministry of Science and Education under grant numbers MTM2011-26840, and MTM2011- 25747.
+JJ wishes to thank Jos\'e Mar\'{\i}a Amig\'o Garc\'{\i}a for his kind support and an invited research stay at the University of Miguel Hernandez in Elche.
+JJ received support from the Generalitat de Catalunya under grant number 2009SGR-1433 and from the Spanish Ministry of Science and Education under grant numbers MTM2011-26840, and MTM2011- 25747.
 We acknowledge support from the project FFI2011-15945-E (Ministerio de Econom\'{\i}a y Competitividad, Spain).